 One important indicator of lost productivity due to mental health issues is days away from work.
 Harvard Mental Health Letter explains that mental health disorders can cause absenteeism and lost productivity and that employees with the most common mental issues lost between 22 and 35 workdays per year because of them.
 Another factor in lost productivity due to mental health issues is lack of treatment.
 For example, Harvard explains that only about half of employees with major depression symptoms reported getting treatment for it.

 A workforce struggling with these issues needs help to work optimally.
 The National Network for Information, Guidance and Training on the Americans with Disabilities Act reports that assistance such as employee assistance programs, disability resource groups, clear messages from the employer that workers with mental health issues are respected, and overall awareness of how mental health issues are perceived and handled in the workplace support employees dealing with mental health issues.

 Impact on Business Survival

-The ongoing pandemic's affect on employee mental health has a definite impact on business success and survival.
-The Society for Human Resource Management (SHRM) reports that manufacturing, health care and professional, scientific and technical services employers say they are struggling to adapt to remote work.
+The ongoing pandemic's effect on employee mental health has a definite impact on business success and survival.
+The Society for Human Resource Management (SHRM) reports that manufacturing, health care, and professional, scientific, and technical services employers say they are struggling to adapt to remote work.
 Nearly 75% of employers say they have a problem maintaining employee morale.
 A third of employers have problems staying compliant with COVID leave requirements, managing the volume of leave requests, and handling changing employee productivity.

 The coronavirus pandemic has made it more important than ever for employers to help their employees with mental health issues.
 Learn about ways to support employee mental health in this recent Axcet blog post.